Quality assurance of Teacher Assessed Grades

 Your allocated EQAs will have started contacting you to arrange your EQA review; please do get these booked in for a suitable time so that we can ensure you are getting the most support.

 In order to make sure we can quality assure TAGs that are issued this year, we have changed the way we process results, including for any centres that have Direct Claim Status (DCS).
 This allows your EQA to confirm that your centre’s TAG strategy has been approved and that your EQA review has taken place.
-Once both of these checks have taken place your results will either be held for results release days for B1 qualifications or released on a rolling basis for B2 qualifications.
-If you submit results in the usual way (without a TAG) and have Direct Claim Status (DCS), your EQA will approve these claims daily so there should be no delay to receiving certificates.
+Once both of these checks have taken place, your results and certificates (including ECerts) will either be held for results release days for B1 qualifications or released on a rolling basis for B2 qualifications.
+For B2 qualifications, if you submit results in the usual way (without a TAG) and have Direct Claim Status (DCS), the EQA team will approve these claims within 24 hours so there should be no delay to receiving certificates.

 If there are any concerns with the review of your TAG strategy, we will contact you to request further details.
 Following this, if there are still any concerns, we may carry out an EQA review and request a sample of learner work before signing off any certificate claims.